makersacademy/shop-manager-challenge/README.md

 Need to be fixed:

- - create method - adding multiple times the same item to the item list -> will cause a program crash
+ - create method - adding multiple times the same item to the item list -> program crash
- - create and update methods - entering a non-valid format for date -> will cause a program crash
+ - create and update methods - entering a non-valid format for date -> program crash
- - update method - entering non-existent item ids in list of item update prompt -> will empty the list
+ - update method - entering non-existent item ids in list of item update prompt -> empty the list
- - update method - selecting a non-existent order -> will cause a program crash
+ - update method - selecting a non-existent order -> program crash
- - update method - selecting a order with an empty list of items -> will cause a program crash
+ - update method - selecting a order with an empty list of items -> program crash
  - "0 items not found was ignored" dont need be displayed -
 ```